 Where do brownstones come from?Where do brownstones come from?

 Let’s get one thing out of the way first.
 Only a small part of brownstone townhouses are made of brownstone.
-Most of the structure is made out of brick, with the outward façade being made of brownstone.
+Most of the structure is brick, with the outward façade made of brownstone.
 Despite brownstone homes giving off an idea of permanence, they’re anything but.
 The material is very soft and liable to crack and crumble over time, especially in NYC’s weather.
-But this softness makes it easy to cut and work with, which is one reason why it became so popular.
-The rock itself is a type of sandstone that is pink when first cut.
-Eventually, though, it deepens into its classic brown hue once it’s been exposed to the air.
+But this softness makes it easy to cut and work with, which is why it became so popular.
+The rock is a type of sandstone that is pink when first cut.
+Eventually, though, it deepens into its classic brown hue once exposed to the air.

 Almost all of NYC’s brownstones got their material from the same place, the Portland Brownstone Quarry, formally located in Portland, Connecticut.
 Some of it also came from a quarry in New Jersey, but most came from Portland because of the ease of transport down the Connecticut River.
 The Portland quarry remained in operation until the 1940s when it was closed due to extreme flooding.
 It reopened on a limited scale in the 1990s, only to be closed for good in 2012 (more on that below).